-Provisions are calculated gross of any reinsurance recoveries except risk margin, which is net of reinsurance recoveries.
-A separate estimate is made of the amounts that will be recoverable from reinsurers based on the gross provisions.
-Details of specific assumptions used in deriving the outstanding claims liability at year end are detailed in Note 23.
+Provisions are calculated net of any reinsurance recoveries.
+Gross provisions are estimated by adding the expected reinsurance recovery to the net provisions.
+Details of specific assumptions used in deriving the outstanding claims liability at year end are detailed in Note B5.

-Reinsurance recoveries are recognised as revenue.
-Amounts recoverable are assessed in accordance with the terms of the reinsurance contracts in a manner similar to the assessment of outstanding claims.
+Reinsurance and other recoveries on claims expenses are recognised as revenue.
 Recoveries are measured as the present value of expected future receipts.

-8 CANTERBURY EARTHQUAKES
+B3 CANTERBURY EARTHQUAKES

-Tower has received over 16,106 individual claims from customers as a result of earthquakes impacting the Canterbury region during 2010 and 2011 (2016: 15,990 claims).
-Like other industry participants, Tower continues to receive 'overcap' claims from the Earthquake Commission (EQC).
-The growth in new claims received has impacted Tower's settlement rates during the year.
-Of all claims received, Tower has settled over 15,783 claims at 30 September 2017 (2016: 15,426 claims), representing a 98% settlement rate by number of claims and 93% by value (2016: 96% by number and 89% by value).
-To date, Tower has paid out more than \$825 million to customers (2016: \$749 million) in respect of the four main earthquakes that occurred on 4 September 2010; 22 February 2011; 13 June 2011 and 23 December 2011.
+As at 30 September 2018 Tower has 163 claims remaining to settle (2017: 323 claims) out of a total number of 16,152 claims received as a result of earthquakes impacting the Canterbury region during 2010 and 2011 (2017: 16,106 claims).
+To date, Tower has paid out more than \$869 million to customers (2017: \$825 million) in respect of the four main earthquakes that occurred on 4 September 2010; 22 February 2011; 13 June 2011 and 23 December 2011.